December 31, 2017

 A year ends, a new year begins

 2017 is ending.
 It’s been a rather uneventful year, I’d say.
 About 6 months ago I started working on my master’s thesis - it plays with adding linear types to Go - and I handed that in about 1.5 weeks ago.
 It’s not really complete, though - you cannot actually use it on a complete Go program.
-The source code is of course available on GitHub, it’s a bunch of Go code for the implementation and a bunch of Markdown and LaTex for the document. ...
+The source code is of course available on GitHub, it’s a bunch of Go code for the implementation and a bunch of Markdown and LaTex for the document.
+I’m happy about the code coverage, though: As a properly developed software project, it achieves about 96% code coverage - the missing parts happening at the end, when time ran out ;) ...
 Read more 》

 February 14, 2017